theGreatHerrLebert/ionmob/README.md

 ```

-Unmodified amino acids are just written as a singe character as capital letter.
+Unmodified amino acids are just written as a singe character as capital letters.
 Modified sequences use the
 [UniMod convention](http://www.unimod.org/): A modification is noted like `[UNIMOD:X]`, where `X` is
 the UniMod code for the respective modification.
 Read more about this convention [here](https://github.com/HUPO-PSI/ProForma).
 Also, N termini are signified by a `<START>` token und C termini by an `<END>` token.
 This additionally allows for